LesleyLai/blog/contents/blog/auto_parameters/en.md

 ## Conclusions

 It is not always possible to avoid `auto` parameters.
-However, you should think about avoiding them, especially when your rationale of using them is nothing but convenience.
+However, you should think about avoiding them, especially when your rationale for using them is nothing but convenience.

 Before C++20, there was no way to use concepts or explicit template annotation for lambda expressions.
-Also, in some cases, the convenience and productivity gain of using `auto` parameters probably outweighs its drawbacks.
+Also, in some cases, the convenience and productivity gain of using `auto` parameters outweigh its drawbacks.
 However, I think the downside is severe enough to consider auto parameters a code smell.
-When meeting code with auto parameters, we should always ask, "is it possible to use a concrete type here?"
+When meeting code with auto parameters, we should always ask, "Is it possible to use a concrete type here?"
-And if it is not the case, then the next question is, "is it possible to use a concept here?"
+And if it is not the case, then the next question is, "Is it possible to use a concept here?"